ValyrianTech/genselfie/README.md

 # GenSelfie

-A single-tenant web application that allows influencers to let their fans generate AI selfies with them.
+A web application that allows influencers to let their fans generate AI selfies with them.
+Fans can upload a photo or fetch their profile picture from social media, pay via promo code or payment, and receive an AI-generated selfie with the influencer.

 ## Features

 - **Fan-facing page**: Fans can enter their social media handle or upload a photo, pay via promo code/Stripe/Lightning, and generate a selfie
-- **Admin panel**: Influencers can configure branding, pricing, upload reference images, manage promo codes, and upload ComfyUI workflows
+- **Admin panel**: Influencers can configure branding, pricing, upload reference images, and manage promo codes
-- **Social media integration**: Fetch profile pictures from Twitter/X, Bluesky, GitHub, and Mastodon
+- **Social media integration**: Fetch profile pictures from Twitter/X, Bluesky, GitHub, Mastodon, and Nostr
 - **Payment options**: Promo codes, Stripe, and Bitcoin Lightning (via LNbits)
 - **ComfyUI backend**: Image generation is handled by a ComfyUI server
+- **Presets**: Configure multiple generation presets with different influencer images, dimensions, prompts, and pricing

+## Prerequisites

+### ComfyUI Server (RunPod)

+This application requires a ComfyUI server for image generation.
+Deploy one on RunPod:

+1. **Get Hugging Face access**:
+   - Create a [Hugging Face](https://huggingface.co) account if you don't have one
+   - Go to [FLUX.2-dev](https://huggingface.co/black-forest-labs/FLUX.2-dev) and request access to the gated repository
+   - Create an access token at [Hugging Face Settings](https://huggingface.co/settings/tokens)

+2. **Deploy the ComfyUI pod**:
+   - Click this link to deploy: [Deploy ComfyUI on RunPod](https://console.runpod.io/deploy?template=rzg5z3pls5&ref=2vdt3dn9)
+   - Set your Hugging Face token in the pod's environment variables as `HF_TOKEN`

+3. **Download the models**:
+   - Once the pod is running, open a terminal in the pod
+   - Run: `bash /download_Flux2.sh`
+   - Wait for the models to download (this may take a while)

+4. **Get the ComfyUI URL**:
+   - In the RunPod dashboard, find the **Direct TCP Port Mappings** section (not the proxy URL)
+   - Copy the IP and port (e.g., `http://123.45.67.89:12345`)
+   - You'll need this for the `COMFYUI_URL` environment variable

 ## Quick Start